bieganski/gitlab-runner/docs/faq/README.md

 gitlab-runner --debug run
 ```

-### Configure Docker Runner DNS for special network setups
+### Configure DNS for a Docker executor runner

 When configuring a GitLab Runner with the Docker executor, it is possible to run into a problem where the Runner daemon on the host can access GitLab but the built container cannot.
 This can happen when DNS is configured in the host but those configurations are not passed to the container.

 **Example:**

-GitLab service and GitLab Runner exist in two different networks which are bridged in two ways (e.g. over the Internet and through a VPN).
-If the routing mechanism which the Runner is using to find the GitLab service is to query DNS, the container's DNS configuration will not know to go use the DNS service over the VPN and may default to one provided over the Internet.
-This would result in the following message:
+GitLab service and GitLab Runner exist in two different networks that are bridged in two ways (for example, over the Internet and through a VPN).
+If the routing mechanism that the Runner uses to find the GitLab service queries DNS, the container's DNS configuration doesn't know to use the DNS service over the VPN and may default to the one provided over the Internet.
+This configuration would result in the following message:

 ```shell
 Created fresh repository.